-Your gifts to the Breast Cancer Research and Education Fund now support 28 ground-breaking research projects in New York State.
+Your gifts to the Breast Cancer Research and Education Fund have supported ground-breaking research projects in New York State.
 More dollars will support more studies that bring us closer to the cures and the prevention of breast cancer.
 Look for the line on your state tax form and write in a tax-deductible donation that could help put an end to this dreaded disease.
+New York State will match this donation to the Breast Cancer Research and Education Fund dollar for dollar.

-When preparing and mailing your 2000 General Business Corporation Franchise Tax Return, please be sure to:
+When preparing and mailing your 2001 General Business Corporation Franchise Tax Return, please be sure to:

-- Read the instructions. - Use the correct forms. - Use the preaddressed label.
-It will assist in the proper recording of your franchise tax return.
-Keep a record of your label information. - If you are not using the label, include your employer identification number and file number on each form filed. - Check the box located above the signature area on Form CT-3 or CT-4 if you do not need forms mailed to you next year. - Have the appropriate individuals sign the completed return. - Make your check payable to: New York State Corporation Tax. - Attach Form CT-3-ATT and all other schedules you are required to file. - Attach a complete copy of your federal return to Form CT-3 or Form CT-4. - Attach appropriate tax credit forms if you made an entry on Form CT-3, line 79 or line 99. - Mail your return to: NYS CORPORATION TAX, PROCESSING UNIT, PO BOX 1909, ALBANY NY 12201-1909. (see Private delivery services on page 3).
+- Read the instructions. - Use the correct forms. - Include your employer identification number and file number on each form filed. - Check the box located above the signature area on Form CT-3 or CT-4 if you do not need forms mailed to you next year. - Have the appropriate individuals sign the completed return. - Make your check payable to: New York State Corporation Tax. - Attach Form CT-3-ATT and all other schedules you are required to file. - Attach a complete copy of your federal return to Form CT-3 or Form CT-4. - Attach appropriate tax credit forms if you made an entry on Form CT-3, line 79 or line 99. - Mail your return to: NYS CORPORATION TAX, PROCESSING UNIT, PO BOX 1909, ALBANY NY 12201-1909 (see Private delivery services on page 4 if you use a carrier other than the U.S. Postal Service).